The Consultant you need

 I fully understand project coordination and management.
 Also, the materials, products, suppliers, methodologies, technology and intrinsic trades and professions involved in the construction industry.

 Everyone lives a distinct lifestyle which is in constant flux.
-Varying geographic locations and differing budgets (in conjunction with a variety of arrangements for every individuals’ requirements) means that every home should be different.
+Varying geographic locations and differing budgets (in conjunction with arrangements for individuals’ requirements) means that every home should be different.

 My broad background, attention to detail and passion for client satisfaction makes my job as consultant a no-brainer.
 My Cognitive Dwelling Assessment System (CDAS) even further aids in manifesting your perfect home.

-I do what I do because I enjoy it and it’s challenges.
+I do what I do because I enjoy the challenges – and the smiles it brings.
 Regardless of who, what, where, when, how or how much, I routinely go to the mat for everyone, without exception.